 Your doctor may want to gradually reduce the amount of metoprolol you are taking before stopping it completely.
 This helps to reduce the chance of your condition becoming worse or keep other unwanted heart problems from happening.

 Things to be careful of

-As with other beta-blocker medicines, this medicine may cause dizziness, light-headedness or decreased alertness in some people.
+Be careful driving, operating machinery or doing jobs that require you to be alert while you are taking this medicine until you know how it affects you.
+As with other beta-blocker medicines, metoprolol may cause dizziness, light-headedness or decreased alertness in some people.

 - headache or other aches and pains

 - sleepiness during the day, difficulty sleeping or nightmares